 He understands it, but He does not give in to it.
 Neither should church leaders.

 God doesn’t like to keep doing what He did yesterday.
 His mercies are new every morning, and so, it would seem, are His creative instincts.

 Over and over in scripture we are told to “sing unto the Lord a new song.”
 So much for all the golden oldies.
 Evidently, He gets tired of them.
 I know I do.
-After the twentieth repeition, the words tend to become meaningless.
+After the twentieth repetition, the lyrics tend to lose their force.

-Traditionalists tell me they don’t like choruses and only want hymns.
-I love some of the grand old hymns.
+Traditionalists say they don’t like choruses and only want hymns.
+INow, I understand that, and I love the grand old hymns.
 But many of today’s newest choruses are as rich in biblical truth as anything Martin Luther or Isaac Watts ever penned.